-B. Model Selection
+3.2 Model Selection

-We make a preliminary selection of the model.
-We selected several commonly used convolutional neural network for experiments, including Alex [5], VGG [6], and MobileNet [7].
+We made a preliminary selection of the model.
+We selected several commonly used CNN for experiments, including Alex [6], VGG [7], and MobileNet [8].
 We used these networks to build three deep learning models.
 Then, these models were trained and evaluated.
-The detection accuracy of each model and the detection time of a single picture are shown as TABLE II.
+The detection accuracy of each model and the detection time of a single picture are shown as Table 2.